RANJANA20-eng/CodeClauseInternship_House-Price-Prediction/README.md

 # 4. Choosing Best ML Model

-List of the model that we can use for our problem
+List of the model
 a.
 LinearRegression model

 b.
 KNN Model

 c.
 Decesion Tree

 d.
 Random Forest
+# 5. Model Conclusion

+Model predict 90% accurately on test data and 94% accurately on train data .
+# 6. Project Innovation

+a.
+Easy to use

+b. open source

+c.
+Best accuracy